ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.30.0] - 2025-01-01 - Clinician Portal UI Improvements

+### Changed

+- VR Library page, Hierarchy page, and Add Environments page updated to use a more responsive layout, and adjusted for responsive behaviour.
+- Responsive behaviour for video preview modal.
+- Overall responsive layout applied to other pages where a clinician is logged in, but content within these pages has not been tuned for responsive behaviour.

+### Fixed

+- Standardisation of CSS and JS code, resulting in minor cosmetic changes but no functional changes.

 ## [1.29.0] - 2025-03-24 - Clinician Portal Improvements

 ### Fixed